United States: Resources

 ThomasNet Product Sourcing is a useful search engine powered by a classification system designed for finding parts, components, and products from companies across the United States.
 Users of this site can search for product suppliers based on detailed product specifications and attributes.

 Events in America provides extensive details on thousands of trade shows, conventions, meetings, seminars, and conferences in the United States and Canada.
-Basic information is provided free of charge, however full access to the services of the website requires a membership, which has an annual cost.
+Basic information is provided free of charge.
+However, full access to the website's services requires a membership, which has an annual cost.

 The online edition of Bloomberg Business News includes detailed news on specific regions, markets, economies, industries, and a collection of worldwide updates affecting business in the United States.